silvermissile/rss-mcp/README.md

 ### Method 1: Using `npx` (Recommended)

-If the package is published to npm, you can use `npx` to run the server without a local installation.
+This package is published on npm, so you can use `npx` to run the server without a local installation.
 This is the easiest method.

-1.  **Locate your MCP configuration file.** (e.g., `~/.cursor/mcp_settings.json`)
-2. Add the following server entry:
+1.  **Direct Invocation**:
+    You can run the server directly from your terminal using `npx`:

+    ```bash
+    npx rss-mcp
+    ```

+2.  **MCP Client Configuration**:
+    To integrate with an MCP client like Cursor, add the following to your configuration file (e.g., `~/.cursor/mcp_settings.json`):

     ```json
     {